 The American Psychiatric Association (APA) endorses owning a dog as an effective way of improving one’s mental health.
 In fact, companionship is just one benefit; the APA also says that dog ownership brings out the nurturer in us.

-German Shepherds and Belgian Malinois are two breeds that are often used for protection and as service dogs.
+German Shepherds and Belgian Malinois are two breeds that are often seen as the best protection dogs.
 When looking for a Belgian Malinois for sale in your area, look for these qualities.

 - Trained to protect in a non-aggressive way